-Theme Class number of times Description 1 Several examples of linear operators encountered in electrical engineering, e.g. Introduction 1 in quantum mechanics are explained.
+Theme Class number of times Description Several examples of linear operators encountered in electrical engineering, e.g. Introduction 1 1 in quantum mechanics are explained.
 Then, Linear vector space is reviewed and linear dynamical system is introduced.
 Fundamentals of 2-4 Direct sum decomposition, projection operator, and the structure of vector linear vector space spaces such as Jordan normal form are explained.
 Linear dynamical 3-5 On the basis of the knowledge of the vector space, linear dynamical systems system theory is explained as a simple application of vector spaces.
-Introduction 2 1 The introduction to nonlinear dynamics will be explained based on oscillation Introduction 2 theory.
-Hamiltonian 1.0 mechanics 1-3 Hamiltonian mechanics is lectured on linear symplectic space.
+Introduction 2 1 The introduction to nonlinear dynamics will be explained based on oscillation Introduction 2 1 theory.
+Hamiltonian 1.0 Hamiltonian machanics is last and on linear symplectic apos mechanics 1-3 Hamiltonian mechanics is lectured on linear symplectic space.
 Manifold and vector 2.4 Manifold is discussed in nonlinear system with relation to vector filed analysis field 2-4 Manifold is discussed in nonlinear system with relation to vector filed analysis